AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ### ADAL.PCL

-* This project contains the source of ADAL Portable Library.
+* This project contains the source of the core ADAL Library (.NET Standard 1.1).

 ### ADAL.PCL.Desktop

-* This project contains the source of the platform specific implementation for Windows desktop.
+* This project contains the source of the platform specific implementation for Windows desktop (.NET Framework 4.5).

 ### ADAL.PCL.WinRT